wellness

 Where is Pete Evans now?

-Perhaps the more pertinent question is: Where is Pete Evans's mind now?
+Perhaps the more pertinent question is: Where is Pete Evans' mind now?
 What does he believe?
 Is he still talking about 5G and Bill Gates and vaccines and paleo?

 Well, the answer is yes, yes, yes, and yes.

-While Evans is no longer on mainstream social media, he has found another outlet for his controversial thoughts and opinions.
-He is now on Telegram, a multi-platform messaging service that operates as a hybrid between a messaging app and a social network, and boasts 55K subscribers.
-That might not sound like many followers if you compare the number to his (lost) 1.5 million followers on Facebook, but his Telegram subscribers are more loyal listeners of his message, due to the very nature of the network and as evidence by the number of "thumbs up" he receives for his posts.
+Evans has also found another outlet for his thoughts and opinions.
+He is on Telegram, a multi-platform messaging service that operates as a hybrid between a messaging app and a social network, and boasts 55K subscribers.
+That might not sound like many followers if you compare the number to his (lost) 1.5 million followers on his original Facebook, but his Telegram subscribers are more loyal listeners of his message, due to the very nature of the network and as evidence by the number of "thumbs ups" he receives for his posts.

 ADVERTISEMENT

-Most of Evans's content on the app are re-posts from other accounts and they range in subject from COVID to US President Joe Biden to the state of the world to, weirdly, an obsession with bitcoin, which he claims is the purest form of cryptocurrency.
-Although his Telegram is peppered with images of food and promotion of his wellness retreat, Evans has clearly drifted deeper into the rabbit hole of "alternative thinking".
+Most of Evans's content on the app are re-posts from other accounts and they range in subject from COVID-19 to the pending US election, bitcoin and 'big Pharma'.
+Although his Telegram is peppered with promotion of his retreat, Evans has clearly drifted deeper into the rabbit hole of "alternative thinking".

-He also forwarded a post by Dr. Simone Gold, an anti-vax doctor who participated in the Capitol Riots and is apparently being sued by the conservative group she founded, American's Frontline Doctors.
-Gold's post states: 'Pfizer and Moderna are launching clinical trials to track vaccine-caused myocarditis in teens/young adults.
-We were censored for exposing the dangers of these experimental biological agents.
-Now, even the creators of the "vaccines" are forced to recognise the truth.'
+He has also forwarded a post by Dr. Simone Gold, an anti-vax doctor who participated in the Capitol Riots and is apparently being sued by the conservative group she founded, American's Frontline Doctors.

 ADVERTISEMENT